CurtTilmes/raku-libcurl/README.md

 ## INSTALL

 `LibCurl` depends on [libcurl](https://curl.haxx.se/download.html), so you must install that prior to installing this module.
+It may already be installed on your system.

+* For debian or ubuntu: `apt-get install libcurl4-openssl-dev`
+* For alpine: `apk add libcurl`
+* For CentOS: `yum install libcurl`

 ## SEE ALSO